potatochip/dags-test/README.md

 You can run the test suite with `pytest` after installing the requirements in the root directory.

-As an alternative, you can use the command `docker-compose run --rm dev` and the tests will run the container and will automatically rerun every time you save a change to the codebase.
+As an alternative, you can use the command `docker-compose run --rm dev` and the tests will run in a container and will automatically rerun every time you save a change to the codebase.